Interpretable Machine Learning for Predicting Startup Funding, Patenting, and Exits: Conclusion

 This paper examined whether near-term funding, medium-horizon patent growth, and longer-horizon exits for startups can be predicted in a leakage-safe and interpretable way using routinely available information.
 A firm-quarter panel was built from Crunchbase and merged to USPTO assignee data.
 A pipeline was designed to train only on a development window and to evaluate strictly out of time on non-overlapping holdout and final windows.
 Model selection emphasized ranking performance under class imbalance, and post-estimation diagnostics paired discrimination with interpretability and reliability.

 Three findings emerge.
 First, patent expansion over a two-year horizon was highly predictable at the firm-quarter level on the holdout window.
 A Random Forest with inverse-prevalence weights delivered strong discrimination, and interpretation based on feature importance and partial dependence indicated maturity and financing recency as central drivers, consistent with views of patents as protective assets and as credible signals that ease financing frictions \citep{Conti2013JOIE,HsuZiedonis2013SMJ,FarreMensa2020JF}.
 Second, next funding within 12 months was best captured by a weighted LightGBM on the final window.
 Explanations indicate pronounced roles for time since last round, age, and cumulative financing intensity, consistent with evidence that venture outcomes reflect momentum in investor attention and organizational maturity \citep{Gompers2010JFE,KortumLerner2000RAND}.
 Third, exit predictions at 36 months again favored Random Forests with weights, and the most important predictors relate to the depth and breadth of prior financing, with intellectual property stocks contributing positively but secondarily, consistent with trajectories in which capital structure and investor networks shape eventual liquidity events.
+An additional implication concerns the role of patent-based innovation signals.
+Studies in innovation economics show that early patent strength, novelty, or citation potential can forecast future technological growth \citep{Kelly2021AERI} and can influence investor expectations in high-uncertainty settings.
+The importance of firm age, mean reversion, and recent financing in our patent-growth models aligns with these findings and suggests that patent-stock expansions are driven by both maturity and evolving research intensity.
+The findings also align with recent work showing that combining interpretable ML with structured innovation and financing signals can meaningfully improve forecasting in entrepreneurial settings \citep{Kim2023TFSC,Maarouf2024EJOR}.